CUNY-CL/wikipron/data/wikipron/whitelist/README.md

 2. Remove typos, invalid IPA transcriptions, and non-native segments.
 3. For phonemic whitelists, add comments about allophony.
 4. In [`../src/`](../src) run `./postprocess && ./generate_summary.py`.
-5. Add the whitelist, the filtered `./tsv` file(s), and the summary files using `git add`.
+5. Add the whitelist, the filtered `.tsv` file(s), and the summary files using `git add`.
 6. Commit using `git commit`, push to your branch using `git push`, and then file a pull request.